Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Common Physical Symptoms of Weaning

-The end of your breastfeeding journey triggers a cascade of hormonal changes that can manifest in a variety of physical symptoms.
-These effects are not "all in your head"; they are the result of your body adjusting to a new normal.
-Understanding these common side effects can help you feel more in control and recognize what is a normal part of the process.
+The end of your breastfeeding experience triggers a cascade of hormonal changes that can show up as a variety of physical symptoms.
+These effects are not "all in your head", they are the result of your body adjusting to a new normal.
+Understanding these common side effects can help you feel more in control.

 Dizziness, Nausea, and Fatigue